Best Peer-to-Peer Cryptocurrency Exchanges

 Are Peer-to-Peer Crypto Exchanges Safe?

 Peer-to-peer crypto exchanges are no less safe than their counterparts.
-The only thing you need to take care over is the person you’re dealing with.
+The only thing you need to take care of is the person you’re dealing with.
 Fortunately, the best peer-to-peer crypto exchanges rate users and allow you to assess their credentials before you agree to a trade.

 What’s more, money is often held in escrow, meaning you aren’t sending money and hoping the other person will fulfil their end of the deal.
 Yes, these platforms don’t have the same regulatory oversight as financial exchange eToro.
 However, if you pick your peers carefully, you won’t have to worry.

-The same principle applies to peer-to-peer exchanges as ebay, you are more likely to trust a seller who has completed thousands of transactions with 100% feedback, however because they are another person there will always be counter-party risk.
+The same principle applies to peer-to-peer exchanges as eBay, you are more likely to trust a seller who has completed thousands of transactions with 100% feedback, however, because they are another person there will always be counter-party risk.
 Basically, do your due diligence before you buy.